Menu

 • Please check our newsletter for more information on past and future trips.
 Future trips will be added to this page soon.

-If you have any questions regarding the trips, the trip application, or sign-up policy or would like to be considered as a trip leader or to serve on the Trip Committee, please contact me directly.
+If you have any questions regarding the trips, the trip application, or sign-up policy, please contact me directly.

 Jon Doman, Trip Chair